unixerius/DSO/Lab setup/VMWare-aarch64-instructions.md

 For students with a modern Macintosh computer with Apple Silicon processor, who want a more user-friendly option than Qemu, we will go for VMWare Fusion.

+**I advise you to NOT use VMWare** on MacOS ARM; it does not play well with Vagrant at all.

 **Note:** You will need to register an account with Broadcom / VMware.

 ## Preparations for VMWare